Even in Virtual Reality, Content is King

 Get Used to the Idea of Immersion

 If you’ve been reading my blog posts, you probably realize by now how persuasive VR content can be.
 The immersive environment can really leave a long lasting impression on the audience, and if we look at it in terms of marketing we can definitely say that the effects are far more long-lasting and memorable.
 This is particularly important when we take into consideration how short our attention spans are getting.
-In the age of high speed internet, information bytes and constant bombardment of information, VR offers something deeply engaging.
-Even when used in a short period of time, the affect is incomparable.
+In the age of high-speed internet, information bytes and a constant bombardment of information, VR offers something deeply engaging.
+Even when used in a short period of time, the effect is incomparable.

 Virtual Reality is going to completely revolutionize several industries, but the top ones to look out for are already quite clear.
 Gaming, adventure, travel and hospitality are the first major industries which will reap the benefits of the VR world.
 Already, there are examples of success stories across these industries, including American Airlines, KLM Airlines, the Marriott, Eurostar, and many more.
-In a future post I will dig deeper into some of the industry leaders and we can look out for.
+In a future post, I will dig deeper into some of the industry leaders and we can look out for.

 360Stories has long since recognized the potential that VR and AR technology has for the future of not only Armchair Tourism but also Storyliving and Immersive Journalism.
 We understand that content is indeed king, and we have been working on accumulating unique high-quality stories, 360-degree photo and video content and bringing it into one platform to share with the world.
 Explore our website and learn how you can get engaged with this new technology and brace yourself for the developments that are soon to come.